Thandres/ObfE/README.md

 directories reside in the your base directory with the ObfE scripts and that each directory with mod files in them to combine contains a Destination.txt

-Destination names are fixed for XML files, so use them as Destination if you set up your own structure:
+Destination names are fixed for XML files, so use them as Destination if you set up your own structure.

-Otherwise setupEden.py will set up the names used in the StreamAssets/Data directory:
+Only put one type of Destination for each file type, as otherwise the folder will be ignored.

+### Valid XML destinations
 - Artifacts.xml
-- Artifacts.lua
 - Battles.xml
 - Effects.lua
 - Enemies.xml
 - Heroes.xml
 - HeroesExtra.xml
 - Pacts.xml
 - Spells.xml
-- Spells.lua
 - Structures.xml
 - Tilefields.xml
 - Zones.xml